Frontline-Femmes/Steam-OSINT/README.md

 ## Steam ID Format

 This script expects Steam IDs in the 64-bit format (also called SteamID64 or Community ID).
 These are 17-digit numbers like `76561198000000000`.
 If your IDs are in a different format, you'll need to convert them first.

+### Username to SteamID64 Conversion

+The script includes a built-in feature to convert Steam usernames to SteamID64 format:

+1. Select "Utilities" > "Convert SteamID Format" from the Steam OSINT menu
+2. Choose one of the following options:
+   - **Option 1**: Convert a single username to SteamID64
+   - **Option 2**: Convert usernames in a column to SteamID64

+#### Single Username Conversion
+For converting a single username:
+1. Enter the Steam username (vanity URL name)
+2. The script will display the corresponding SteamID64 if found

+#### Batch Username Conversion
+For converting multiple usernames:
+1. Ensure your sheet has a column containing Steam usernames
+2. Specify which column contains the usernames
+3. Specify which column should store the resulting SteamID64s
+4. The script will process all usernames and populate the result column

+**Note**: This conversion uses the Steam API's ResolveVanityURL endpoint, which works with custom profile URLs.
+For example, if a user's profile is at `https://steamcommunity.com/id/username`, you would enter `username`.